rabdulwahhab/random-soundcloud/README.md

    looking to
-  discover the pearls you've heard about that lie at the bottom of the server somewhere waiting for a discerning ear to hear them for what they truly are.
+  discover the pearls you've heard about that lie at the bottom of the server somewhere waiting for a discerning ear.
 The algorithms and the masses have either overlooked them, or misjudged them.
 No longer will these wonderful tracks and artists remain unearthed.